What do you need to include in your NED CV?

 The 5 blocks approach

-Your NED CV needs to start off with a block containing your personal contact information.
+Your NED CV needs to start off with a block containing your personal contact information within the header.
 This should be easy to read and stand out on the CV.

 The next block should include your previous board and current experience on or with company boards.
 Include acting as a Trustee, Governor, Company Secretary or other board level consultant.